 TAC’s Artist in Residence program provides opportunities for adult artists, creatives, and makers to build professional skills in business, as well as develop their creative work.
 The program includes classes and workshops on intermediate to advanced art-making, lectures and curriculum on business topics, and events to invigorate the creative community.
 The program invites artists from around the region to learn career-building skills that boost confidence, techniques, and economic proficiency.

-Applications for TAC’s Artist in Residence program as currently closed.
+Applications for TAC’s Artist in Residence program are currently closed.
 Check back, or sign up for our e-newsletter for updates.

 Current Residents